-Students New To Western - You will receive your first Award Notice in the mail.
+Students New To Western - Generally, you will receive your first Award Notice in the mail.
 Revisions and awards for subsequent years will be made electronically via Web4U .
 To accept your initial award that you received in the mail:

 - Circle YES on the award letter next to the financial aid type(s) you want to accept, and NO to the one(s) you want to decline.
 If you do not circle yes or no, we will assume that you do not want the aid.

-- Make a copy of the award and then return the signed copy to our office.
+- Make a copy of the award for your records and then return the signed copy to our office.
 Sign only after you have read the certification statement.
 Keep the remaining copy for your records.

 - Review this information.
 It contains important financial aid information you need to know.

-In order to maintain Satisfactory Academic Progress, we encourage you to utilize the services on campus designed to help you be successful such as the Office of Student Life (VU 506), Academic Advising Center (Old Main 380) and the Tutoring Center (Wilson Library 280).
+In order to maintain Satisfactory Academic Progress, we encourage you to utilize the services on campus designed to help you be successful such as the Tutoring Center (Wilson Library 280), the Academic Advising Center (Old Main 380), and Student Outreach Services (OM 387).